Having a Tooth Removed

 How We Can Help You

 Patients in the Burke, Virginia area can be assured that the oral surgery team at Burke Dental always has our patients best interests in mind.
-Led by Dr. James Willis, our qualified team knows that good dentistry is about serving our patients and giving them the best care possible.
+Led by Dr. Ghanavati, our qualified team knows that good dentistry is about serving our patients and giving them the best care possible.
 That is why we offer individualized dental plans based on a patient’s specific needs.
 Sometimes that means doing our best to preserve the teeth and other times that means extracting a problem tooth.

 Request an Appointment Today!